tramitit/tramitit.github.io/content/english/blog/_index.md

 ---
-title: "All the bureaucracy in one place"
+title: "Tramitit | All the bureaucracy in one place"
 meta_title: ""
-description: "Guides on submitting paperwork to any governmental entity in the world"
+description: "Guides on submitting paperwork to any entity in the world"
 ---